OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ### How Software delivery clusters changed in 2022

 The most apparent change to the clusters in 2022 is that there are only 3 performance groups, not 4.
-The removal of the elite performance group is described in more detail later, but let's first consider the changes to the other clusters as they are just as surprising.
+The removal of the elite performance group is described in more detail later, but let's first consider the changes to the other clusters, as they are just as surprising.

 #### The low-performance group